paser-group/continuous-secsoft/fall2024/workshops/w1-req/instruct.md

 The steps for LLM integration is:

-1. Install and set up the required LLM local deployment tools (ollama,Llama-CPI, LM-Studio)
+1. Install and set up the required LLM local deployment tools (`ollama`,`llama-CPI`, `LM-Studio`)
-2. Install and set up the Continuous plugin for Intellij and VSCode IDEA
+2. Install and set up the `Continue` plugin for Intellij and VSCode IDEA
 3. Refactor your test code with LLM for better design, debug and explainability.